 Two of the small-town pranks that I participated in happened at the town’s school.

-When we entered the wrong classroom, there was a lot of giggling and whispering as we got settled into unfamiliar seats and waited eagerly for the teacher to enter.
+When we entered the wrong classrooms, there was a lot of giggling and whispering as we got settled into unfamiliar seats and waited eagerly for the teacher to enter.

 When he did, he stopped short in his tracks.
 A look of startled puzzlement came across his face as he gazed around the classroom at all the unfamiliar faces.
 He didn’t say a word as we stared back at him and waited for a reaction.